enanomapper/nano-lazar-paper/nano-lazar.md

 nanoparticle.
 The RMSE of bootstrapped model predictions is used to construct 95\% prediction intervals at 1.96*RMSE (<https://github.com/opentox/lazar/blob/nano-lazar-paper.revision/lib/caret.rb#L55-L77>).
-Prediction intervals are not available for the weighted average algorithm, as it does not use internal validation.

 If PLS/RF modelling or prediction fails, the program resorts to using the weighted average method.

+For the weighted average algorithm prediction intervals are not available, because weighted average does not use internal validation.

 ### Applicability domain

 The applicability domain of `lazar` models is determined by the diversity of the training data.
-If no similar compounds are found in the training data (either because there are no similar nanoparticles or because similarities cannot be determined due to the lack of measured properties) no predictions will be generated.
+If no similar compounds are found in the training data (either because there are no similar nanoparticles or because similarities cannot be determined due to the lack of measured properties), no predictions will be generated.
 Warnings are also issued, if local QSAR model building or model predictions fail and the program has to resort to the weighted average algorithm